jwetzell/showbridge/README.md

 # Templating
-Alright there has been a lot of references to templating.
-There is no secret sauce it is simply [lodash templating](https://lodash.com/docs/4.17.15#template) which is compatible with JS template literals (backtick strings)
+Alright there has been a some references to templating.
+There is no secret sauce it is simply [lodash templating](https://lodash.com/docs/4.17.15#template) which is compatible with JS template literals (backtick strings).
+The incoming `msg` and the global `vars` objects are available when templates are processed.
+For properties of incoming messages [see here](#message-properties).
+The `vars` object will contain the contents of the `vars.json` file passed in with `-v` flag or any value set using the `store` action.
 - **examples**: assume an incoming message is a midi note_on message on channel 1 with note value = 60 and velocity = 127
     - `"/midi/${msg.channel}/${msg.status}/${msg.note}"` -> `/midi/1/note_on/60`
     - `"${msg.velocity - 10}"` -> `117`